The Panufnik Composers Scheme offers six emerging composers each year the opportunity to write for a world-class symphony orchestra.

 Michael Taplin Ebbing Tides (world premiere 14 December 2016)

 James Moriarty Windows (world premiere 6 December 2015)

 Patrick Brennan Ballabile (world premiere 5 February 2015)

 Alastair Putt Spiral (world premiere 12 June 2014)

 Eloise Nancie Gynn Anahata (world premiere 24 March 2012)

 Francisco Coll Hidd'n Blue (world premiere 15 January 2012)

-Generously supported by Lady Hamlyn and the Helen Hamlyn Trust
+The LSO Panufnik Composers Scheme is generously supported by Lady Hamlyn and The Helen Hamlyn Trust.